System Optimization: A Guide To Setting Up Your Turbocharger

 Selecting a Charge Air Cooler

-(aka intercooler) has been made simple with the Intercooler core page.
-Each core is rated for horsepower, making it as easy as matching your desired power target to the core.
+Selecting a charge air cooler (aka intercooler) has been made simple with the Intercooler core page.
+Each core has a horsepower rating, making it easy as matching your desired power target to the core.
 In general, use the largest core that will fit within the packaging constraints of the application.

 Benefits of Isolation: